Bonobos (band)

 Bonobos was a Japanese band from Osaka that was formed in August 2001.
-Its final lineup consisted of Chunho Sai (guitar, vocals), Ryuhei Koike (lead guitar), Natsuko Morimoto (bass), Hirowatari Uemoto (drums) and Yuji Tanaka (keyboards).
+Its final lineup consisted of Chunho Sai (guitar, vocals), Ryuhei Koike (lead guitar), Natsuko Morimoto (bass), Hironobu Uemoto (drums) and Yuji Tanaka (keyboards).
 The band released its first full-length album Hover Hover in 2004.

 In 2022 the band announced that it would disband one year later in spring 2023.
 The band officially disbanded in March 2023 after performing two farewell performances in Osaka and Tokyo.